Bi-AQUA: Bilateral Control-Based Imitation Learning for Underwater Robot Arms via Lighting-Aware Action Chunking with Transformers: Experiments

 \subsubsection{Training Configuration}

-All models are trained offline using the same 10 demonstrations, preprocessing pipeline, and optimization hyperparameters to ensure a fair comparison across the rows of Table~\ref{tab:ablation}.
-We optimize a Bi-ACT-style action chunks with an additional KL regularization term for the CVAE latent space, using AdamW for both the ResNet-18 backbone and the remaining modules and KL weight $\lambda_{\text{KL}} = 1.0$.
+All models are trained offline with the same preprocessing and optimization settings.
+We use a Bi-ACT-style CVAE action-chunking policy with KL regularization, optimized by AdamW with learning rate $1 \times 10^{-5}$ for both the ResNet-18 backbone and the remaining modules.
+The KL weight is set to $\lambda_{\text{KL}} = 1.0$.
+The transformer uses 8 attention heads, hidden dimension 512, and feedforward dimension 3{,}200.

-At deployment, the trained policies run in real time on the physical robot using an NVIDIA RTX 3060 Ti GPU (8\,GB VRAM).